omkarcloud/google-maps-scraper/README.md

 - US Cities not my own country cities
 - Postal Codes/Neighborhoods not terms like (pincode/sector)

 But why?
 Because Americans are our biggest customers.
-To sell, it's wise to **appeal** to your major buyers.
+To sell, it's wise to **appeal** to your biggest customers.

-That's why we suggest the US (given your product creates value, customers **are paying**, and it has global appeal):
+That's why we suggest the US (given your product creates value, customers are **PAYING**, and it has global appeal).
+Plus:

 - Americans communicate in a straightforward manner — easy to do business with.
 - They buy easily, even from overseas sellers, if you show how your product/service makes their work easier or grows their business.
 At least 3x easier than selling to Asians, who tend to take their time before buying.